HAYES VALLEY NEIGHBORHOOD ASSOCIATION BYLAWS

 5.1 The elected officers shall be: President, Vice-President, Recording Secretary, Treasurer, Corresponding Secretary and Membership Secretary.
 The officers shall be elected at the regular annual meeting of HVNA.

-5.2 The Board of Directors shall consist of eleven (11) voting members: six (6) members elected as officers, and five (5) at-large directors.
+5.2 The Board of Directors shall consist of thirteen (13) voting members: six (6) members elected as officers, and six (6) at-large directors, and one (1) the immediate Past President.
+If the immediate Past President is also the current President, or cannot serve, the role shall be filled by an additional at-large director.
 There shall be no more than two business owners or non-resident property owners on the board at any given time.
 There can also be up to eight (8) non-voting associate board members.
 The affairs of HVNA shall be conducted by the Board of Directors, under the ultimate authority of the members of HVNA.

 (a) Officers and at-large Directors attend all board meetings, can serve on standing or special committees as well as participate in the board’s activities and neighborhood initiatives, thereby helping expand the capacity and advance the mission of HVNA.

-5.3 The term limit of office for all Officers and at-large Directors shall be two (2), two (2)-year consecutive terms in the same position.
+5.3 The term limit of office for all Officers and at-large Directors shall be four (4), one (1) year consecutive terms in the same position.
 An Officer or Director shall hold office until his/her successor is elected or until such Officer or Director shall resign or become ineligible to serve.

-(a) A partial term of more than one (1) year shall be counted as a full term.
+(a) A partial term of more than six (6) months shall be counted as a full term.